-People frequently talk about their daily or weekly routines and schedules, especially with family or friends.
+Talking about schedules and routines is a common topic among family and friends.
 They may do so just out of curiosity or because they want to plan an event.

 When talking about daily schedules and routines adverbs of frequency are used to indicate how frequently you do things.
 Look at these common adverbs of frequency.

 |All the time||Most of the time||Occasionally||Rarely||Not at all|

 Everyone has some kind of schedule or daily routine.
 They get up at a certain time, eat at a certain time, go grocery shopping on a certain day.
 For some people, schedules are very fixed and regimented.
 For others, schedules may be very flexible and varying.
 Most people have things on their schedules that have to be done, no matter what- like go to work, feed the baby, or taking medicine.
 Sometimes these things happen daily, sometimes weekly, and sometimes less frequently.
 No matter when or how often things are done, there are several expressions that can be used to ask or talk about schedules, routines, and expressing obligations.
 Look at the examples below.

 Expression: What time (… do you usually go to bed)?

 Response: I usually go to bed about 11:00 PM.

 |Expression: What days do (… you have off from work)?

 Response: My days off are Saturday and Sunday.

 |Expression: When do you (… do your laundry)?